vatly/vatly-docs/instructions/instructions.md

             - Light Gray: #f7F7F7
             - Gray: #ECEFFF
     - Uses Vatly font: Poppins
-    - Replace all references to "Protocol" with "Vatly"
+    - Replace all references to "Vatly" with "Vatly"

 - SEO optimized
 - Use environment file to capture absolute urls like support.vatly.com and my.vatly.com.
 - Update existing pages and navigation: